IITGN-CS327-2024/our-own-compiler-codesangam-by-comparsers/Assignment_1.md

-num x  = sum(l)			//returns sum if list datatype is num l.len()				    //returns the size of l l.count(1)				//counts the occurrences of 1 l.index(4)				//returns element at 5th position l.slice(1:5)			//takes 2nd, 3rd, 4th and 5th element
+num x  = sum(l)			//returns sum if list datatype is num l.len()				    //returns the size of l l.count(1)				//counts the occurrences of 1 l.access(4)				//returns element at 5th position l.slice(1:5)			//takes 2nd, 3rd, 4th and 5th element
-l.index(34)				//returns the first occurrence index of 34
+l.pop(5)				//removes the 5-indexed element from the list
 ```

 ### Tuple